andjelatodorovic/DataStructures/README.md

 # DataStructures
 Demos of the implementation of the basic, both linear and non-linear, data structures in C/C++.
+Completed with notes from the University class of Data Structures and Algorithms.